 5. SimScale GmbH

-SimScale GmbH is a pioneer in cloud-native FEA and computational simulation.
+SimScale GmbH is a pioneer in cloud-native FEA and CAE software and computational simulation.
 Its browser-based platform enables engineers to perform structural, thermal, and fluid analyses without dedicated hardware, making simulation more accessible to organizations of all sizes.
 The company focuses on collaboration, scalability, and affordability, with applications in product design, civil engineering, and energy systems.
 Headquartered in Germany, SimScale continues to drive digital transformation in engineering through its Software-as-a-Service (SaaS) model.

 6. Altair Engineering Inc.